Myrtle

 DefinitionThis section has been translated automatically.

-Myrtle (Myrtus communis), also called bridal myrtle or common myrtle, is an evergreen shrub from the myrtle family (Myrtaceae).
+Myrtle (Myrtus communis), also known as common myrtle, is an evergreen shrub from the myrtle family (Myrtaceae).
 Myrtle is native to the Mediterranean region, but is also cultivated in northern European countries.
-The coarse, lancet-like leaves have short stems.
-Myrtus communis flowers between May and August and develops blue-black berry fruits about 1 cm in size.
+The rough, lanceolate leaves are short-stalked, see also Myrti folium.
+Myrtus communis flowers between May and August and develops blue-black berries about 1 cm in size from August to October.

 Myrtle played an important role in Greek mythology.
-Thus, myrtle was consecrated to the goddess Aphrodite.
+The myrtle was dedicated to the goddess Aphrodite.

 Ingredient(s)This section has been translated automatically.

-Myrtle essential oil contains cineol, myrtenol, pinene, gerniol, linalool, camphene.
+Myrtle essential oil contains cineole, myrtenol, pinene, gerniol, linalool and camphene.

 Note(s)This section has been translated automatically.